-Given the many variables affecting the response times, the most appropriate method to determine response time targets is to review and compare the historical response time targets and actuals from 2014, 2015, 2016, 2017 and 2018, January to September (YTD).
+Given the many variables affecting the response times, the most appropriate method to determine response time targets is to review and compare the historical response time targets and actuals from 2017, 2018, 2019, 2020 and 2021, January to September (YTD).
+Consideration must be given to the anomalies of both 2020 and 2021 (YTD), as the pandemic has impacted response times, both positively and negatively.